derby-developers/api_doc/source/index.html.md

 `GET /instant_racing/races/<RACE_ID>/wagers`

 <aside class="notice">
-Because the wager payoffs are calculated asyncronously after a call to `decide`, it may take a few seconds until payoff_amount is available.
+Because the wager payoffs are calculated asynchronously after a call to `decide`, it may take a few seconds until payoff_amount is available.
 </aside>

 ### Returns